LauraKirby/aspera-ibm-analytics-api/setup.md

     ssh-keygen -t rsa -b 4096 -m PEM -f jwtRS256.key
     ```

-    When prompted, press enter twice to create a key without a passphrase.
+    At the prompt, press Enter twice to create a key without a passphrase.

      <div class="demo-image">
        <img src="images/2-generate-keys.png"/>
      </div>

-    You should see the keys in the newly created files.
+    If the process is successful, your new directory `analytics-api-demo` contains two key files, one private (`.key`) and one public (`.key.public`).

-    The image below displays the expected output and an example key.
+    The image below displays the expected terminal output and an example private key.

     <div class="demo-image">
      <img src="images/3-preview-private-key.png"/>
     </div>

+   Note that for all subsequent processes in terminal, you need to be in the directory created above.

-1. Configure the public key for openssl
+1. Configure the public key to work with OpenSSL.

     ```bash
     openssl rsa -in jwtRS256.key -pubout -outform PEM -out jwtRS256.key.pub